-The Joseph Curtin Ultralight is designed to optimize your playing under the most challenging conditions.
-It weighs less than a traditional instrument for the same reason a Formula 1 car weighs less than your car: Performance.
-The ultralight’s reduced vibrating mass and state-of-the-art acoustical design give it a superbly malleable voice of operatic intensity.
-Articulation is rapid.
-Projection is effortless.
+An ultralight weighs less than a traditional instrument for the same reason a Formula 1 car weighs less than your car: performance.
+Low-density woods and state-of-the-art acoustical design give the Ultralight a malleable voice of operatic intensity.
+Play one and you will be heard.

 Need to blend in?

-The effective length of the soundpost and its position in relation to the bridge can be quickly and safely adjusted – entirely from outside the instrument.
-The string-heights above the fingerboard can be changed in seconds by means of a key inserted at the base of the neck.
-These and other innovations let you keep your Ultralight in optimal adjustment, even when you’re a continent away from the nearest violin shop.
+You can change the string-heights above the fingerboard by inserting a key into the base of the neck.
+You can just as equally change the centering of the fingerboard beneath the strings.
+These and other innovations let you keep your Ultralight in optimal adjustment even when you’re a continent away from the nearest violin shop.

-The treble side of the Ultralight’s fingerboard is subtly widened and recurved along its upper reaches to give you unprecedented security in high positions.
-The integrated chinrest is custom built to your specifications.
-It can be as low or as high as you like.
+The treble side of the Ultralight’s fingerboard is subtly widened and recurved along its upper reaches, giving you unprecedented security in high positions.
+The integrated chinrest is custom built to your specifications and can be as low or as high as you like.
 The sheer lightness of the instrument makes it a joy to pick up.

 The Ultralight is built to resist the kind of damage that is almost inevitable with traditional instruments.
-The ultralight bridge is built to last for centuries: It will not warp, nor will the strings dig into their grooves.
-The abrasion resistant surface of the fingerboard can, in case of eventual wear, be peeled off and replaced.
-The chinrest assembly is held in place entirely by string tension, meaning there are no metal clamps to dent the top or distort the ribs.
-Strategically placed veneers prevent the soundpost and bridge from denting or cracking the top.
+The bridge will not warp, nor will the strings dig into their grooves.
+The fingerboard has an abrasion resistant surface that can be removed and replaced in case of eventual wear.
+The chinrest assembly does away with the metal clamps that so often damage the top and ribs.
+Strategically placed veneers prevent the soundpost and bridge from digging into (and eventually cracking) the top.
 A host of less obvious innovations ensure long-term structural and tonal stability.